-Kaala (Rajinikanth) is a gangster of Dharavi slum who believes that the people of area have all the rights on the land.
+Kaala (Rajinikanth) is a gangster of the Dharavi slum who believes that the people of the area have all the rights on the land.
 Hari Dada (Nana Patekar) is a Minister who comes up with a housing project and intends to relocate the people of Dharavi.
 However, Kaala stands in his way and Hari Dada never gives up.
-Rest of the story is how Kaala solved the problem fighting against Hari Dada.
+The rest of the story is about how Kaala solved the problem fighting against Hari Dada.

 The entire film revolves around a single problem, so there is not much scope for other aspects.
 It is good that there are no unnecessary duets or romance.
 The first half develops characters and sets the tone of the film.
 The interval establishes major conflict and the second half is gripping with engaging confrontation scenes.
 Overall, the film has a twisted tale of good vs bad.

 Rajinikanth is terrific as a gangster and carries the film on his shoulders.
 His body language and expressions are natural.
 Nana Patekar is excellent as a dreadful politician creating trouble for the people.
 Moreover, he is a perfect match to Rajinikanth and their confrontation scenes are a feast to watch.
-Eeswari Rao, Huma Qureshi and Samudirakhani are good in their roles.
+Eeswari Rao, Huma Qureshi, and Samuthirakani are good in their roles.

 The script is the biggest drawback of the film.
 The pacing is slow and awkward rapper songs during serious scenes are annoying.
 The director mostly used center staging but some shots have the characters placed in a corner for no apparent reason.
 They have used limited tracking shots which are not good.
 The cinematography is good with a dark tone.
 The music elevated some scenes but spoiled some others.
 The production values are grand and the sets are realistic.